sam-rice/trees-of-seattle-server/README.md

   <img src="https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white" />
 </p>

-This is the repository for the server created for use with the [Trees of Seattle](https://github.com/sam-rice/trees-of-seattle) project.
+This is the repository for the RESTful API created for use with the [Trees of Seattle](https://github.com/sam-rice/trees-of-seattle) project.
 The server is built on Node.js/Express, with Knex.js middleware connecting to a PostgreSQL database.
 The server is currently deployed via Heroku.

 ## API Reference